Convention on the Future of Europe

 The Convention on the Future of the European Union, also known as the European Convention, was a body established by the European Council in December 2001 as a result of the Laeken Declaration.
 Inspired by the Philadelphia Convention that led to the adoption of the United States federal Constitution, its purpose was to produce a draft constitution for the European Union for the Council to finalise and adopt.
 The Convention finished its work in July 2003 with their Draft Treaty establishing a Constitution for Europe.
 See History of the European Constitution for developments after this point.

+Origins at Nice

+The Convention has its origins in the Nice European Council held in December 2000.
+This summit sought agreement on a process of revising the existing treaties on which the European Union was founded, as a prelude to enlargement.
+A consensus emerged about the need to begin a "broader and deeper debate" on the future of the EU, and consequently the Council adopted a declaration on the future of the union annexed to the Treaty of Nice.
+The process was intended to commence with a phase of open debate before the European Council met in Laeken the following year, when a better idea of what was required would have emerged.

+The declaration adopted at Nice set out four main themes to be addressed: